 When the FTB conducts a residency audit, the outcomes are generally broken down into three different categories.
 These are resident, nonresident, or part-year resident.
 The audit is simply meant to help determine which category taxpayers fall into.

-Let’s quickly examine each of those categories plus the tax implications you can expect:
+Let’s quickly examine each of those categories plus the tax implications you can expect from California Residency Audits:

 - Resident: A taxpayer may be found to be a resident of California, in which case they are taxed on income from all sources, including income from sources outside of California.

 - Nonresident: A taxpayer may be found to be a nonresident of California, in which case, they are taxed only on income from California sources.

 - Part-year resident: Finally, a taxpayer may be found to be a part-year resident, and taxed on all income received while a resident and only from California sources while a nonresident.

 According to California residency law,the legal standard for residency is defined as an individual who is in the state for anything else other than a temporary or transitory purpose or domiciled in California but physically outside the state for a temporary or transitory purpose.

 While the above definition might seem very straightforward, in reality the law is broadly written and leaves room for interpretation.
 As a result, if the FTB says you are a state resident, the burden now lies with you to prove them wrong.